Background Jobs and Scheduled Tasks in Node.js

 Each processor is a @Service() class decorated with @Job(queueName).
 Individual methods are decorated with @Process(jobName):

-import { Service, Logger, Autowired } from '@forinda/kickjs-core'
+import { Service, Logger, Autowired } from '@forinda/kickjs'

 import { Job, Process } from '@forinda/kickjs-queue'